sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-2-10.md

 ## Solution

-We need to add a check to see if the upper and lower bound of x are with different sign and another one for y:
+We need to add a check to see if the upper and lower bound of x are with different signs and another one for y:

 ```scheme
 (define (div-interval2 x y)